 Other - 3.3%

 This means that, though Apple has the largest app store, if you want to target more users, your mobile app will have to be developed for multiple devices.
 Since native app development is so unique from platform to platform, each app needs to be built from the ground up for their respective operating system.
 On the flipside, developing a mobile website can be significantly less expensive in development costs because it can be optimized to work across multiple platforms.

-While there are ways to simulate the native app experience with a mobile website (check out Oshyn's Work page on your mobile device), HTML5 doesn’t quite offer the same UX that smartphone users have come to expect.
+While there are ways to simulate the native app experience with a mobile website, HTML5 doesn’t quite offer the same UX that smartphone users have come to expect.
 However, there are ways to optimize the mobile experience using HTML5 and mobile browser detection to serve a high-end mobile site to more modern smartphones and a more simplified version to older smartphones.